 Uber is not the only pebble on the beach when it comes to taxi services in Australia.

 We learned the next amazing service when we already landed in Australia, through trial and error.
-So, to save you time and energy, one of the more useful travel tips for first-time Australia visitors is check DiDi app before checking Uber.
+So, to save you time and energy, one of the more useful travel tips for first-time Australia visitors is checking the DiDi app before opening Uber.
 The rides are cheaper most of the time, plus, if it’s your first time using DiDi, you get a promo code for first three rides.
 All you have to do is download the app, sign in, and you’re all set!

 A true Land Down Under?